-Aside from giving your loved one a safe living environment, a senior living community provides routines, entertainment, activities, and social interaction.
+Aside from giving your loved one a safe living environment, a senior living community provides seniors with enrichment such as routines, entertainment, activities, and social interaction.
 All too often, socialization after moving into a community is only with other residents, staff, and occasional visits from friends, adult children, and siblings.
-However, intergenerational interaction with young children can also benefit residents by providing happiness and a sense of belonging.
+However, intergenerational projects with young children can also benefit residents by providing happiness and a sense of belonging.

 Many aging adults are mothers, fathers, aunts, and uncles who vividly remember dedicating hours to entertaining little ones.
 While rolling around on the floor or playing chase with a toddler may no longer be an option, the interaction seniors experience with little ones often brings them back to their more youthful memories.

 When toddlers come barreling into the room, the excitement from seniors is unmistakable.
 Seniors are exceptionally helpful in teaching the developing minds of children, and in turn, the kids often get the seniors moving and exercising in ways they haven’t in years.
 Stretching, bending down to the toddler’s height, and moving around at the quick pace of a little one can be tiring—just ask any parent.
 This movement, though, is extremely beneficial to the physical health of aging adults.

 As our loved ones age, we may notice they begin isolating themselves.
 To combat this, senior living communities provide many activities that offer residents the opportunity to build friendships and bonds with their peers.
 While residents’ social communities are dynamic, they are generally limited to the company of older adults.

 A benefit of intergenerational projects that bring school-aged children and toddlers to senior living communities is that they can give residents a chance to enjoy the thrills of being a grandparent.
 During this intergenerational bonding, staff members often see residents laughing, teaching, and learning from the little ones.

 Provides Seniors with Enrichment in Their Day